PrestonMui/244-psets/README.md

 Where you replace my name and email with yours.
 I think you are supposed to use the same email that you used for Github.

+(Oh! and you'll need a GitHub account, too).

 ## Cloning the repository

 The git model is to have a central **repository** stored on github.
 Each of us will have our own **local** copies of the repository.
 To get hooked up with the central repository, you will need to **clone** it.
 Open the command line and navigate to your folder and type